mbabynames search ✿

 Hana Belle

-The meaning of Hana is "noble and strong"; Belle is "beautiful".
+The meaning of Hana is "flower"; Belle is "beautiful".
 There is a natural balance between the two.
 Belle (1 syllable) provides a firm close after the longer Hana.

 Hana Brielle

-Hana carries the meaning "noble and strong" while Brielle brings "God is my strength".
+Hana carries the meaning "flower" while Brielle brings "God is my strength".
 Said together, Hana Brielle has both weight and warmth.
 The hard B in Brielle gives a clean break after Hana's open vowel ending.

 Hana Dawn